-The San Bernardino Valley Water Conservation District (” District”) has completed the 2016 Engineering Investigation (EI) of the Bunker Hill Basin.
-The draft EI was presented to the Board at its February 10th Board Meeting and will be presented to the Board for approval at its March 9th Board of Directors meeting to be held at the District Office at 1:30 p.m.
-This report is required in connection with the Board of Directors’ consideration of a groundwater charge on groundwater production within the Conservation District’s boundaries.
+The San Bernardino Valley Water Conservation District (” District”) has completed the 2017 Engineering Investigation (EI) of the Bunker Hill Basin.
+The Draft EI was presented to the Board at its February 8th Board Meeting and will be presented to the Board for approval at its March 15th Board of Directors meeting to be held at the District Office at 1:30 p.m.
+This report is completed in connection with the Board of Directors’ consideration of a groundwater charge on groundwater production within the Conservation District’s boundaries.
 Article 1, Section 75560 of the California Water Code, requires that a water conservation district that proposes to levy or continue a groundwater extraction fee “…shall annually cause to be made an engineering investigation and report upon groundwater conditions of the District.”
-A copy of the Conservation District’s 2016 EI report is available for review online at the District’s website at http://www.sbvwcd.org/reports-and-data/engineering-investigation.html or at the District’s office at 1630 West Redlands Blvd., Suite A, Redlands, CA.
+A copy of the Conservation District’s 2017 EI report is available for review online at the District’s website at http://www.sbvwcd.org/reports-and-data/engineering-investigation.html or at the District’s office at 1630 West Redlands Blvd., Suite A, Redlands, CA.